-U.S. interest rates have remained low due to a pause in Fed interest rate hikes and a slow-down in the global economy.
+U.S. interest rates have remained low due to slower global economic growth and a reversal in Fed policy.
 For borrowers, rates are still near historic lows even as we begin the eleventh year of the business cycle.
 For investors who need investment income, this continues to be a challenging environment.

 Long-term interest rates in the U.S. remain low.
-The 10-year U.S. Treasury yield is still below 3%.
-Short-term interest rates, such as the 2-year, have continued to rise steadily due to earlier Fed rate hikes, but may decline if the Fed continues to cut rates.
+The 10-year U.S. Treasury yield has even fallen below 2% at times.
+Short-term interest rates, such as the 2-year, had risen due to earlier Fed rate hikes, but may decline if the Fed continues to cut rates.

 Taking a longer view, interest rates are still at the tail-end of a 35-year decline.
 Rates are likely to remain lower this cycle than in the past.